21 Analysis of Kinetics Data from a PFR

 21.2.1 Differential Operation

 The mole balances for a steady-state PFR are initial-value ordinary differential equations (IVODEs).
 As was the case with BSTRs in Chapter 19, it is possible to analyze PFR kinetics data using an approximate mole balance.
-This method, described below, is known as the differential method of analysis of PFR data.
+This is known as the differential method of analysis of PFR data.
 Unlike differential analysis of BSTR data, if one plans to use the differential method of analysis for PFR data, then an additional restriction is imposed during the experiments.
 This requirement is that the molar flow rate of each reagent present in the feed should not change by more than ca. 5% between the inlet and the outlet of the reactor.

 21.3 Design of PFR Experiments

 It was noted in the preceding section that the operational procedure for generating kinetics data using a PFR is essentially the same as that for a CSTR.
 Both of these reactors are flow reactors, and consequently the adjusted inputs and experimental responses are the same.
 The space time determines the amount of time during which reaction can occur, and the space time is adjusted by varying individual reagent or total flow rates.
 In principle the reactor volume could also be varied to change space time, but doing so is impractical.
-The temperature is controlled directly making it easy to generate blocks of same-temperature kinetics data.
+The use of a temperature controller makes it easy to generate blocks of same-temperature kinetics data.
 In a PFR the composition changes continually as the reagents flow through the reactor.
 The composition and flow rate of the feed to the reactor can be varied so that the concentrations or partial pressures of the reagents each span their range of interest.
 As with BSTRs and CSTRs, the experimental response can be any quantity that is directly related to the composition of the fluid leaving the reactor or to the extent of reaction relative to the reactor feed.

 21.4 PFR Data Analysis